Geron Corporation (GERN) Shares Rise Despite Market Challenges

 GERN’s Market Performance

-GERN’s stock has seen a 9.88% increase for the week, with a 23.04% rise in the past month and a -21.01% fall in the past quarter.
-The volatility ratio for the week is 5.66%, and the volatility levels for the past 30 days are at 6.91% for Geron Corporation The simple moving average for the last 20 days is 17.85% for GERN stock, with a simple moving average of 9.06% for the last 200 days.
+GERN’s stock has seen a 12.20% increase for the week, with a 38.00% rise in the past month and a -14.29% fall in the past quarter.
+The volatility ratio for the week is 5.34%, and the volatility levels for the past 30 days are at 6.60% for Geron Corporation The simple moving average for the past 20 days is 18.43% for GERN’s stock, with a 12.32% simple moving average for the past 200 days.

 Analysts’ Opinion of GERN